KhawerAbbas7/Aucbot/README.md

 <br>**Required Arguments**:-<player><index>
 Index can be all, everyone or max.
 Want to delete a specific player?
 Check that player's index by squad command and set index to that index.
 <br>**Required Permission/role to run this command** :- Administrator
-### set_automatic_sold_time
-It's an slash command, Only members having Administrator permission can use it.
-What it does is it sells the player automatically after x seconds.
-X seconds can be defined by this command.
-You can disable this feature by giving 0 as a value.
-However it's adviced to not give a value of minimum than 5.
-It's a kind of pro command.
-You need to invite 5 people to support server to get it activated in your one server.

 # Management Commands

 ### prefix
 It's a command where you can your server's prefix for the bot.
 Default is $.
 <br>**Required Arguments** :- <prefix>